Fexty12573/ams-cheat-to-c/README.md

 # ams-cheat-to-c
 Convert Atmosphere cheat codes to a more readable format, in the form of C 'pseudocode'

-Note that while this makes codes more readable, you still need some understanding of the concepts used within codes.
+Note that while this makes codes more readable, you still need some understanding of the concepts used within them.
 For example: pointers, if-statements, loops, etc. Pointers being the most important of the bunch.

 ## Usage